bacontime/games-mirror/rules/category-poker.md

 With two exactly identical hands, the winner is <span id="tiebreaker"></span>.

-Maybe I need to update the markdown to get it to build?

 <script>
 function rD(i){return i[Math.floor(Math.random()*i.length)];} //draw a random item from a list.